 Virtual Surgical Simulation

 For decades, simulation has been used to train novice airline pilots and young drivers, and the AO Foundation today is assessing the possibility of using simulation to train surgeons.
-In phase one of the AO Foundation Multipurpose Virtual Surgical Simulation Trainer project, funded by an AO Strategy Fund (AOSF) grant, AO CMF, AO North America, and the Imperial College London are taking a close look at simulation technology and providers, with an eye to enabling AO to become a leading player in virtual surgical simulation.
+In phase one of the AO Foundation Multipurpose Virtual Surgical Simulation Trainer project, funded by a Strategy Fundgrant, AO CMF, AO North America, and the Imperial College London are taking a close look at simulation technology and providers, with an eye to enabling the AO to become a leading player in virtual surgical simulation.

 Project leader Dr Tobias Hüttl, said surgical simulation is still in its infancy, but demand is growing.